osic/ref-impl/documents/osic-docs/download-container.rst

       bridge_waitport 0
       bridge_fd 0

 #.
-Bring up ``br-pxe``.
+Bring up the ``br-pxe`` interface.
 We recommend you have access to the iLO in case the
    following commands fail and you lose network connectivity:

    .. code::

+      ifdown p1p1
-      ifdown p1p1; ifup br-pxe
+      ifup br-pxe

 Install LXC and configure LXC container
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 #.
-Install the necessary LXC package:
+Install LXC:

    .. code:: console